andyatkinson/andyatkinson.github.io/postgresql-tips.md

 The scale factor defaults to 20% (`0.20`).
 To optimize for our largest tables it has been recommended to set the scale factor very low 1% (`0.01`) or opt out of it altogether.

-To opt out of scale factor entirely, set the value to 0 and set the threshold to the number to trigger the condition, e.g. 1000.
+To opt out of scale factor entirely, set the value to 0 and set the threshold to a fixed number of dead tuples that would trigger the condition, e.g. 1000, 10000 etc. depending on work load.

 ```
 ALTER TABLE bigtable SET (autovacuum_vacuum_scale_factor = 0);